optahcore/.github/profile/README.md

-#Welcome to OPTAH 🌟
+# Welcome to OPTAH 🌟

 ## Hi there 👋

 ### About Us
-Welcome to OPTAH, your partner in creating customized technological solutions designed to empower small and medium-sized enterprises.
+Welcome to **OPTAH**, your partner in creating customized technological solutions designed to empower small and medium-sized enterprises.
 We specialize in:

 - **Strategic Consulting**: Tailoring digital strategies to meet the specific needs of each client.
 - **Custom Solution Development**: Building scalable and efficient software solutions.